Terminal-2 icon

 Reconciliation Simple: match the refund against a payment using the PSP reference Manual process

-Return fraud risk Low: a payment can't be refunded multiple times, or for more than 100% of the original amount Risk of refunding the same payment multiple times, and of human error (for example, wrong amount )
+Return fraud risk Low: a payment cannot be refunded multiple times, or for more than 100% of the original amount Risk of refunding the same payment multiple times, and of human error (for example, wrong amount )

 Refund to QR code wallet Supported Not supported